Booking.com: Criticism over request for Dutch aid during COVID-19 pandemic

-In April 2020, Booking.com drew criticism when it applied for government aid from the Dutch government's relief program for business affected by the COVID-19 pandemic, while paying billions to shareholders, with $6.3 billion in cash on its balance sheet.
-In response, on May 22, Booking announced that it would not seek further wage subsidies from the Dutch government, and instead look for long term answers.
+In April 2020, Booking.com drew criticism when it applied for government aid from the Dutch government's relief programme for business affected by the COVID-19 pandemic, while paying billions to shareholders, with $6.3 billion in cash on its balance sheet.
+In response, on 22 May, Booking.com announced that it would not seek further wage subsidies from the Dutch government, and instead look for long term answers.
 The company laid off 25% of its global workforce.